-15. Small and Small Disadvantaged Business Subcontracting Plan.
+16. Small and Small Disadvantaged Business Subcontracting Plan.

-Requirement CS-99.
-A Small and Small Disadvantaged Business (SDB) subcontracting plan, covering phases B/C/D/E/F, including the proposed goals and targets and the quality and level of work that will be performed by various categories of small business concerns, as described in Appendix A, Section XIII, of the AO, shall be provided.
+Requirement CS-105.
+A Small and Small Disadvantaged Business (SDB) subcontracting plan, covering phases B through F, including the proposed goals and targets and the quality and level of work that will be performed by various categories of small business concerns, as described in Section 5.5.1 of the AO, shall be provided.
 Its effect on the technical, management, and cost feasibility of the investigation shall be described.
-This plan will be negotiated prior to any Phase B contract award.
+This plan will be negotiated prior to the award of the balance of Phase B during the Bridge Phase.

-16. Additional Cost Data to Assist Validation (Optional).
+17. Additional Cost Data to Assist Validation (Optional).

 In addition to the specific cost table data requested in the Cost Proposal (Section J), investigation teams may also provide any additional costing information/data that they feel will assist NASA to validate the project's proposed costs.
 Vendor quotes, cost estimates, rationale for design heritage cost savings, are all examples of data that can be included here.
-Benchmark cost model input and output files (AO Requirement 71 and AO Requirement B-55) are not required.
-However, analogous files for any publicly available cost model may be included on each submitted CD/DVD, if accompanied by discussion in this appendix.
+Benchmark cost model input and output files (AO Requirement 73 and AO Requirement B-54) are not required.
+However, analogous files for any publicly available cost model may be included on with each electronic submission submitted CD/DVD, if accompanied by discussion in this appendix.
+[Amended July 22, 2020]

-17. Science Change Matrix.
+18. Science Change Matrix.

-Requirement CS-100.
+Requirement CS-106.
 If the Phase A effort results in changes from any science objective proposed in Step 1, this appendix shall provide the original objective, the new or revised objective, rationale for the change, and the section/paragraph in the CSR where the change occurs.

-18. Communications Design Data.
+19. Communications Design Data.

-Requirement CS-101.
+Requirement CS-107.
 Provide data and detailed link analyses for all communication modes, adequate to assess the design of the communications concept.
 This shall include a communications block diagram (showing all components) and link budget design control tables for all radio communications links (data and carrier) showing relevant spacecraft and earth station parameters and assumptions for the highest data rate and the emergency link at the maximum distance and throughput at which each particular link could be used.
 In particular the following parameters shall be provided: transmitter power, transmitter Antenna Gain, Transmitter Off-Boresight Pointing Loss, Transmitter Circuit Loss, Carrier Frequency, Transmitter-Receiver Range, Receiver Antenna Gain, Receiver Off-Boresight Pointing Loss, Receiver Circuit Loss, Receiver Bandwidth, Receiver System Temperature, Hot Body Noise Temperature, Data Modulation Index, Ranging Modulation Index, Data Rate, Forward Error Correcting Code including code rate, block size (if applicable), constraint length (if applicable), Carrier Modulation Index, Carrier Link Margin, and Data Link Margin.
 For more information on these requirements, including table format, see NASA's Mission Operations and Communication Services, in the Discovery Program Library.